 ‘EwA at the Fells’ — Together with the Friends of the Fells, celebrating Biodiversity all year long

-‘EwA at the Fells’ is a 2 series program that we will run yearly.
-A citizen science series (Fells’ Biobliss: Biodiversity & Citizen Science), and a Nature & field journaling series (The Fells’ Naturalists & Sketchers Circle).
+‘EwA at the Fells’ is a program that we will run yearly.
+A citizen science series (Fells’ Biobliss: Biodiversity & Citizen Science), a series of Biodiversity walks and other acitivities.

-This intimate exploration will help us build a deep understanding of the place over time while documenting, journaling and/or sketching its many species wonders for the benefits of the Fells, its scientists, and ultimately our communities.
+This intimate exploration will help us build a deep understanding of the place over time while observing, documenting, journaling its many species wonders for the benefits of the Fells, its scientists, and ultimately our communities.

 Come join us!
 Be part of these Nature experiences —be part of Nature with us!